dblock/code.dblock.org/_posts/2012/2012-03-19-avoiding-production-disasters-and-the-value-of-patience-in-software-development.markdown

 Otherwise known as _process becomes automation_.

 You need a lot of patience when operating a manual change on a live system.
-You’re always _this_ close to dropping the _users_ table.
+You're always _this_ close to dropping the _users_ table.
 So I learned a decent way to prevent mistakes: always run commands in a test environment, first.
-But that’s the same as walking on a cable between two chairs, before trying it between two skyscrapers – there’s still no safety net.
+But that's the same as walking on a cable between two chairs, before trying it between two skyscrapers – there's still no safety net.

 ![]({{ site.url }}/images/posts/2012/2012-03-19-avoiding-production-disasters-and-the-value-of-patience-in-software-development/image_3.jpg)